Submission Deadlines & Fees

-Hot Docs is also a BAFTA-recognized festival, acknowledged to be one of the most trusted and respected arbiters of excellence in the art of short filmmaking.
+Hot Docs is a BAFTA-recognized festival, acknowledged to be one of the most trusted and respected arbiters of excellence in the art of short filmmaking.
 Shorts screened at Hot Docs fulfill an important eligibility criterion for entry to the BAFTA British Short Film and British Short Animation categories at the EE British Academy Film Awards.

 How to Apply

 Step 1: Online Submission Form

 To submit your film for consideration, you must complete and submit Hot Docs' online submission form.

 Step 2: Online Screener or Link

 Copy and paste the link and password into the online submission form under the section titled "Screener Information."
 The link must be available to stream until April 2024.
 Download-only links will not be accepted.